Enobosarm: History

-GTx Incorporated was founded in Memphis in 1997 and licensed rights to enobosarm from the University of Tennessee Research Foundation; the SARM compounds were invented by James T. Dalton, Duane D. Miller, Karen A. Veverka and their research teams at Ohio State University, the University of Tennessee and GTx, respectively.
+The first SARMs were arylpropionamides derived from the nonsteroidal antiandrogen bicalutamide.
+They were discovered by James T. Dalton and colleagues at the University of Tennessee and other institutions and were first described in a paper published in 1998.
+At the time, these AR agonists were referred to as "nonsteroidal androgens", a drug class that had not been previously described.
+By 1999 however, on the basis of the selective estrogen receptor modulator (SERM)-like mixed agonist–antagonist and tissue-selective activity of these nonsteroidal AR agonists, the term "selective androgen receptor modulator" or "SARM" was introduced and adoption of this name had begun.
+The arylpropionamide SARM andarine (GTx-007; S-4) was first described in the literature by 2002.
+In 2003, arylpropionamide AR agonists, including andarine, were first reported to possess SARM-type tissue selectivity in vivo.
+Enobosarm (GTx-024; S-22), another arylpropionamide SARM, was first identified in 2004 and was first described in the literature in 2005.
+GTx, a pharmaceutical company founded in Memphis, Tennessee in 1997, licensed the rights to enobosarm from the University of Tennessee Research Foundation and began developing it as a pharmaceutical drug.

-By 2007, enobosarm was in a Phase II trial, and that year GTx signed an exclusive license agreement for its SARM program with Merck & Co.
+A phase 1 clinical trial employing enobosarm had been completed by 2005.
+By 2007, enobosarm was in a phase 2 trial, and that year GTx signed an exclusive license agreement for its SARM program with Merck & Co.
 The companies ended the deal in 2010.

-In August 2011, there was a double-blind, placebo controlled phase II trial that focused on elderly men and postmenopausal women which concluded that Enobosarm showed statistically significant improvements in total lean body mass and physical function without the negative side effects that are normally present with steroids.

-In August 2013, GTx announced that enobosarm had failed in two Phase III clinical trials to treat wasting in people with lung cancer.
+In August 2011, there was a 12-week double-blind, placebo controlled phase 2 trial that focused on elderly men and postmenopausal women which concluded that enobosarm showed statistically significant improvements in total lean body mass and physical function without apparent adverse effects on hair growth or sebum production.
+In August 2013, GTx announced that enobosarm had failed in two phase 3 clinical trials to treat wasting in people with lung cancer.
 The company had invested around $35 million in the development of the drug.
-The company said at that time that it planned to pursue approval of enobosarm in Europe; the company was also still developing GTx-758 for castration-resistant prostate cancer.
+The company said at that time that it planned to pursue approval of enobosarm in Europe; the company was also still developing GTx-758, a nonsteroidal estrogen, for castration-resistant prostate cancer.
+As of 2018, enobosarm was the only SARM to have reached or completed phase 3 clinical trials.

-In 2016, GTx began Phase II trials, to see if enosobarm might be effective to treat stress urinary incontinence in women.

-In 2018, GTx announced the Phase II trials on Enobosarm's efficacy on stress urinary incontinence in women failed to achieve its primary endpoint in the ASTRID Trial.